What We Do...How We Do It

 We help you with that responsibility as it relates to your social media policy and how effectively you are communicating your social media expectations to your students, parents and staff.

-We facilitate the tough conversations and create a starting point for schools, many which are completely lost in this cyber landscape.
+We facilitate the tough conversations and create a starting point for schools, many of which are completely lost in this cyber landscape.

 We will initiate with your team the hard conversations around important topics like stalking, cyber-bullying, teen suicide, and legal implications related to photo sharing.